elastic/rally/docs/elasticsearch_plugins.rst

 * All prerequisites for source builds are installed.
 * The Elasticsearch source revision is compatible with the chosen plugin revision.
 Note that you do not need to know the revision hash to build against an already released version and can use git tags instead.
 E.g. if you want to benchmark against Elasticsearch 5.6.1, you can specify ``--revision="elasticsearch:v5.6.1,my-plugin:some-plugin-revision"`` (see e.g. the `Elasticsearch tags on Github <https://github.com/elastic/elasticsearch/tags>`_ or use ``git tag`` in the Elasticsearch source directory on the console).
-* If your plugin needs to be configured, please ensure to create a proper plugin specification (see below).
+* If your plugin needs to be configured, create a proper plugin specification (see below).

 .. note::
     Rally can build all `Elasticsearch core plugins <https://github.com/elastic/elasticsearch/tree/master/plugins>`_ out of the box without any further configuration.